bpurinton/PebbleCounts/docs/PebbleCounts_Manual_Nov2018.md

 ---

 # Introduction
 This guide will briefly walk you through the installation and running of PebbleCounts at the command line.
-PebbleCounts is a Python based application for the identification and sizing of gravel from either orthorectified, georeferenced images with known resolution or simple non-orthorectified images taken from directly overhead with the image resolution approximated by the camera parameters and shot height.
+PebbleCounts is a Python based application for the identification and sizing of gravel from either orthorectified, georeferenced (**UTM projected**) images with known resolution or simple non-orthorectified images taken from directly overhead with the image resolution approximated by the camera parameters and shot height.
 It is a semi-automated  program in that edge detection and k-means segmentation are performed automatically, but the user must interactively hand-click the well outlined pebbles and ignore the bad results.
 The software is extremely useful for area-by-number pebble counts without painstaking field work or the disruption of the natural environment via gravel removal.
 If you really want some deeper background on the problem of grain size measurement from imagery and the testing of PebbleCounts, check out the publication accompanying the algorithm: PUBLICATION DOI.
 And cite it if you use the results in your own work.

 Happy clicking!